 IFLR1000: The Guide to the World’s Leading Financial Law Firms

-Restructuring and Insolvency 2019 – Highly regarded
+Restructuring and Insolvency 2021 – Highly regarded for 3 consecutive years

 Singapore Business Review

 Singapore’s 40 most influential lawyers aged 40 and under in 2015 – Listed lawyer